bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 {:#lnoff}
-Andy Schroder outlined a process for [enabling LN offline payments][news321 lnoff] by generating authentication tokens while online, allowing the spender's wallet to authorize payments through her always-online node or LSP when offline.
+Andy Schroder outlined a process for [enabling LN offline payments][news321 lnoff] by generating authentication tokens while online, allowing the spender's wallet to authorize payments through their always-online node or LSP when offline.
 Tokens can be transferred to the receiver via NFC or other simple protocols, enabling payments without internet access.
 Developer ZmnSCPxj proposed an alternative, and Bastien